JohanDBothma/jbcrud/README.md

 On the dashboard, you can view, edit and delete users.
 You can also navigate to the Languages and Interests sections to add, edit and delete the respective options.

+# Recommended use

+I recomend to use the system in the following order:
+- Input information into the form
+- View the Mail in MailHog
+- Login to the system.
+The admin details are prefilled in the email and password fields
+- Search for your user in the Dashboard
+- Edit your user and update your name and any other information.
+- Delete a user
+- Go to the Language section and add a language
+- Go to the Interest section and edit an interest
+- Go back to the form and look if your new language and interest is reflecting

 ## TWP

 I can expand on this simple little system a lot, but I don't really want to as it is time that I'm going to spend without pay.
 From here on out, I am going to use the abbreviation **[TWP]** to reference these cases :).